ericabxy/srd20/docs/msrdfeats.markdown

 title: Feats
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

-## FEATS

-# Feat Descriptions
+## Feat Descriptions

 Here is the format for feat descriptions.